Have you ever wondered what it's like to walk through a handmade world of stone, glass, and glowing minerals? You don't have to wonder anymore…

 Time and weather left marks.
 In 2011, the site was named one of Oregon's most endangered places.

-In 2012, a contractor hit a stone bridge by accident.
+In 2012, a contractor accidentally hit a stone bridge.
 That pushed a full laser scan to document the structures.

 In 2013, the garden was added to the National Register of Historic Places.
 That helps protect this one-of-a-kind place.

-First, rockhounding.
-The Ochoco Mountains are a classic Central Oregon spot.
-You can look for thundereggs, agate, jasper, and petrified wood.
+The Ochoco Mountains are a classic Central Oregon rockhounding destination for thundereggs, agate, jasper, and petrified wood

 Here are 2 great rockhounding spots in the area: